musoftware/book-store/README.md

 ## Notes

 - The app uses Redux for local state management and syncs with the backend
-- Favorites are stored in MongoDB and persist across sessions
+- Favorites are stored in MySQL and persist across sessions
+- Database tables are created automatically on first run
 - If the backend is unavailable, the frontend falls back to the external API